KxSystems/docs/docs/wp/disaster-management/index.md

 "at least dead in colo flooding severe flooding in jamestown in colorados boulder county killed one person"
 ```

 This allows us to gain insights into the state of mind of individuals who are tweeting and an understanding of some of the characteristics that may be associated with individual classes.
 For example, the positive tweets above both offer the sympathy and donations, whereas the negative tweets talk about the death of individuals and criminal activity.
-This can have a bearing on how tweets get classified, based on the absence or presence of specific words or phrases.
+This could have a bearing on how tweets are classified, based on the absence or presence of specific words or phrases.

 ## Model

-The model that has been applied to both the binary and multi classification problems, is a Long short-term memory (LSTM) model.
+The model that was applied to both the binary and multi classification problems, is a Long short-term memory (LSTM) model.
 This type of deep learning architecture is a form of recurrent neural network (RNN).
-Its use stems from the need to gain an understanding of the ordering of words within the tweets, so that context can be derived.
+Its use stems from the need to gain an understanding of the ordering of words within the tweets, in order for context to be derived.

 To gain this understanding, the model uses a structure known as a memory cell to regulate weights/gradients within the system.
 Commonly RNNs suffer issues with [exploding](https://machinelearningmastery.com/exploding-gradients-in-neural-networks/) or [vanishing](https://towardsdatascience.com/the-vanishing-gradient-problem-69bf08b15484) gradients during back propagation but these are mitigated through the memory structure of the model.